1953–54 Cardiff City F.C. season: FA Cup

 After a 3–1 victory over Midland Football League side Peterborough United in the third round, Cardiff were eliminated in round four by Third Division North side Port Vale.

 Welsh Cup

 Drawn against Barry Town in their first match, a 1–1 draw lead to a replay with Cardiff advancing after a 4–2 win.
 After receiving a bye in the sixth round, Cardiff were then drawn against Merthyr Tydfil in the seventh round and advanced to the semi-finals with a 5–3 victory.
-The club's campaign came to an end in the semi-finals for a second year in a row after a 2–1 defeat to Flint Town United.
+The club's campaign came to an end in the semi-finals for a consecutive season after a 2–1 defeat to Flint Town United.